Ten Important Questions You Should Ask a Potential Partner

 Trust is the crucial foundation of any good friendship, business partnership, or intimate relationship.

-- Luke-warm answer: “I’ve never understood what that really means.
-I’m not every going to tell him stuff that might make him question his love for me unless there’s no way out of it.
+- Lukewarm answer: “I’ve never understood what that really means.
+I’m not ever going to tell him stuff that might make him question his love for me unless there’s no way out of it.
 What he doesn’t know won’t hurt him as long as I’m clear on the important stuff.”

 - Warning sign: “She doesn’t need to know everything about me.
 I like my independence and my freedom.
 I’m great to her and what I do on my own is my business.
 I don’t lie outright, but I make it pretty clear that she takes what she sees, or I’m out of the relationship.”

-Question Number Nine – “Do you hold on to resentments?”
+Question #9: “Do you hold on to resentments?”

 It is crucial that the partners in an intimate relationship do not get behind on their emotional credit cards.
 If they store up resentments without resolution, they will eventually have all the evidence they need to withhold love and wait for the other to “pay back” before they consider opening back up again.